sushmaakoju/research-experience/README.md

 ## Causes I support:
 - Safety of children and women
+- Safety from stalking
 - Safety from misappropriation of a person's name for advertisement/commercial or professional gains
-- Safety from invasion of privacy, narcissistic abuse, interpersonal violence
+- Safety from invasion of privacy, narcissistic abuse, interpersonal violence, obsessive sexual harassment
 - Safety from misrepresentation, sexual misconduct/harassment, abuse, discrimination, coercion
-- Safety from stalking
 - Bringing awareness about stalking
+- Bringing awareness about methods to detect logical fallacies and liar's paradoxes
+- Bringing awareness about methods to protect from falling prey to misinformation and disinformation
 - Climate change
 - Safety from Plagiarism
 - Safety from misuse of AI tools